UK TEMPORARY WORKER - SEASONAL WORKER VISA (T5)

 Switching into the UK Seasonal Worker Visa Route

 It is not possible to switch into the Tier 5 Seasonal Worker route or between other T5 (Temporary Worker) routes.

-If your application for a UK Seasonal Worker (T5) visa is refused, you may be able to apply for Administrative Review.
+If your application for a UK Temporary Worker – Seasonal Worker Visa (T5) is refused, you may be able to apply for Administrative Review.

 How Our Immigration Barristers Can Help

 Our team of business immigration barristers has experience in assisting employers and skilled workers across a variety of industries in companies of all sizes.
 Our barristers can help you with planning to ensure that you meet your start date and ensure that your career progression will fit your immigration goals.